Portrait of Ginevra Benci by Leonardo da Vinci

 The marble appearance of her complexion - smoothed with Leonardo's own hand - is framed by the undulating ringlets of her hair.
 This then contrasts beautifully with the halo of spikes from the juniper bush.
 Leonardo veiled the background of this portrait in a thin veil of mist known as sfumato; this being created with overlaid oil glazes.
 Though Leonardo did not create this effect he becomes well-known for his skillful use of it.

 Fingerprints visible on the painting surface show how the Leonardo used his hand as well as a brush to blend colors and create soft, delicate edges.

-At some point this canvas has had as much as on one-third cut from the bottom (estimates put the amount removed at around nine centimetres).
+At some point this canvas had as much as one-third cut from the bottom (estimates put the amount removed at around nine centimetres).
 This area would have been large enough to show her hands, folded or crossed, and resting in her lap.
 Their loss is a great shame as no one painted hands as beautifully as Leonardo.